The Orivael Intent Firewall runs as a single FastAPI app. You can host it anywhere you can run Python 3.11+ or a Docker container.

 STRIPE_METER_TEAM=axiom_firewall_team

-all paid-tier routes return 503, free tier signup + verdict path work.
+If you leave Stripe unset, the Firewall runs in free-tier-only mode: all paid-tier routes return 503, free tier signup + verdict path work.

-The Firewall trusts `X-Forwarded-*` headers when started with
+The Firewall trusts X-Forwarded-* headers when started with

-`--proxy-headers --forwarded-allow-ips='*'`.
+--proxy-headers --forwarded-allow-ips='*'.
 Pass through:

 | Header | What it's used for |